code4game/glTFForUE4/README.md

 | 4.25 | [![Download from itch.io](https://img.shields.io/badge/from-itch%2Eio-blue.svg?style=flat)](https://c4gio.itch.io/gltf-for-ue4) |

 > Now, I just maintenance the lastest three versions.
 It should available for UE4.10~22.
+>
+> You can pull the project from [gitlab](https://gitlab.com/c4g/gltf/glTFForUE4)
+> if you get the message `batch response: This repository is over its data quota.
+Account responsible for LFS bandwidth should purchase more data packs to restore access.`
+> when clone or pull form [github](https://github.com/code4game/glTFForUE4).

 ## License